Updated Mar 16, 2026§ For Everyday Items

 Is the Yip Smart Tag Right for Your Dog?

 For dogs that need actual GPS coverage, a dedicated tracker like Tractive GPS or a no-subscription GPS option makes more sense.
-The monthly fee buys you cellular connectivity and unlimited range — two things Bluetooth simply can’t provide.
+The monthly fee buys cellular connectivity and unlimited range — two things Bluetooth simply can’t provide.

 Bottom Line